kylemcdonald/FreeWifi/readme.md

 0a:4f:b2:b8:e8:56	71541 bytes
 ```

 If there isn't much traffic on the network, it might take longer.
 If it's taking too long, type `CTRL-C` to cancel the sniffing and print whatever results are available.
 Finally, we want to spoof one of these MAC addresses.
-For example: `sudo spoof-mac set 0a:4f:b2:b8:e8:56 Wi-Fi`.
+For example, in this case we would enter `sudo spoof-mac set 0a:4f:b2:b8:e8:56 Wi-Fi` to try spoofing the address with the most traffic (they probably have a connection).
 After running that command, try to access the Internet.
+If you don't have a connection, try the next MAC in the list.
 If your Internet connection drops out while using this MAC address, try disconnecting and reconnecting to the wireless network.

 ### How it works

 `wifi-users.py` uses `tcpdump` to collect wireless packets.
 Then we look through these packets for any hints of the MAC address (BSSID) of our wireless network.
-Finally, we look for data packets that mention a network BSSID, or the network gateway, and add up the length of the packet to a total for that user's MAC.
-We sort the user's MAC by the total data and take the top 10.
+Finally, we look for data packets that mention a user's MAC as well as the network BSSID (or the network gateway), and take note of that MAC using some amount of data.
+Then we sort the user's MACs by the total amount of data and print them out.